What happens to Time when the moon shines on a sundial?

 Moondial is a series that does not explain everything, leaving the story open-ended and open to interpretation.
 This will delight those who enjoy maintaining a sense of mystery, but infuriate those who want to know why what happened happened.
 Among the points never fully explained is the relationship between Miss Vole and Miss Raven.
 Is someone from the past in the present, or is Raven a descendent or reincarnation of Vole?
 Is the Moondial sentient?
 It does seem to respond to Minty talking to it.
 While the Moondial takes Minty into the past, how does she return back to her own time when she is nowhere near it?

-As a television series from the 1980s, Minty obviously wears double-denim for a large portion of the time, conclusively proving that naysayers are wrong to criticise that style.
+As a television series from the 1980s, Minty obviously wears double-denim for a large portion of the time.
+This style suits her and her character admirably, proving that naysayers are wrong to criticise that style.
 The repetitive background music also relies on the synthesisers of the day but is nevertheless extremely atmospheric and works well to create and build a genuine air of menace.

 Unusually for a children's drama the series exclusively consisted of location rather than studio filming, which gives the series a sense of realism.
-Belton House is a wonderful location; the BBC would return there when filming scenes for the definitive adaptation of Pride and Prejudice (1995).
+Belton House is a wonderful location; the BBC would return there when filming scenes for the definitive adaptation of Pride and Prejudice (1995), where it featured as Lady Catherine De Bourgh's residence 'Rosings'.

 The one area in which Moondial has dated is that it was recorded on videotape rather than film.
 This was the BBC's standard approach of the time.
 Videotape is far cheaper than film but a lower quality format, with less depth of colour and less glossy finish3.
-Videotape was easier to edit effects into, though one of Moondial's strengths being how it only sparingly used effects, choosing to rely predominantly on old-fashioned story telling rather than camera trickery.
+Videotape was easier to edit effects into, though one of Moondial's strengths was how it used effects only sparingly, choosing to rely predominantly on old-fashioned storytelling rather than camera trickery.
 The effects present do not distract from the story or seem dated, but instead each have a purpose.
-The most notable, the spinning Moondial, conveys time travel, the change of lighting and daylight demonstrates the mystery of the graveyard and the other main effect are the day-for-night filming sequences4.
+The most notable, the spinning Moondial, conveys time travel, the change of lighting and daylight demonstrates the mystery of the graveyard and the other main effect is the day-for-night filming sequences4.